PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 Wuyin, Hui, and Jianfeng met on 2023-02-22 and chose the following strategy:

 1. Create a baseline for the `e3sm_atm_developer` test suites using `master`, then run the same test suite using the feature branch and compare with the baseline to verify that all tests pass.
-2. Add a new test suite `eam_condidiag` that contains a few `ERP` and `SMS_D` tests with the new feature turned on.
+2. Add a new test suite `eam_condidiag` that contains some `ERP` and `SMS_D` tests with the new feature turned on.
 Verify that all tests pass.

 Note that step 2 requires